fyne-io/conf.fyne.io/index.md

 ## Location

 Fyne Conf 2019 is an online meeting.
-Live streams and chat rooms will allow anyone to attend from around the world.
+Recordings of all the live streamed events are linked in the schedule below for everyone to see what we covered.

 ## Speakers